TrueFlip (TFL) Market Cap Reaches $3.60 Million

-TrueFlip (TFL) traded flat against the U.S. dollar during the twenty-four hour period ending at 10:00 AM Eastern on March 21st.
-One TrueFlip coin can currently be bought for approximately $0.58 or 0.00001002 BTC on major exchanges.
-TrueFlip has a market capitalization of $3.60 million and approximately $119,474.00 worth of TrueFlip was traded on exchanges in the last 24 hours.
-During the last seven days, TrueFlip has traded flat against the U.S. dollar.
+TrueFlip (TFL) traded flat against the US dollar during the 1 day period ending at 21:00 PM ET on March 25th.
+During the last week, TrueFlip has traded flat against the US dollar.
+One TrueFlip coin can now be purchased for about $0.58 or 0.00001002 BTC on major cryptocurrency exchanges.
+TrueFlip has a total market capitalization of $3.60 million and $119,474.00 worth of TrueFlip was traded on exchanges in the last day.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.